MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-customer-agreements.md

    - **Work Order Type**: Select the type of work order such as Diagnose and repair or Inspection.

    - **Generate Work Orders Day in Advance**: Dictates how many days before the expected service date the work order is generated.
-If you choose a large number of days in advance, your backlog of work orders might become larger than desired; however, if you choose too few days in advance, you might not have time to prepare.
+If you choose several days in advance, your backlog of work orders might become larger than desired; however, if you choose too few days in advance, you might not have time to prepare.
 If no value is entered at the agreement level, there's an environment-wide setting in **Field Service Settings** > **Agreement** tab > **Generate Agreement Work Order X Days in Advance**.
 If this field also has no value, the work orders are generated seven days in advance of the booking date at the record generation time entered on the agreement.

    - **Work Order Type**, **Priority**, **Work Order Summary**, and **Location** entered here are passed down to resulting work orders.